fluxcd/image-reflector-controller/docs/design.md

 only in the update being done, so it is a small step from there to a general job.

-The motivation for making the jobs separate to the automation is that you can then do ad-hoc updates by creating an `UpdateJob` from command-line tooling.
+The motivation for making the jobs separate to the automation controller is that you can then do ad-hoc updates by creating an `UpdateJob` from command-line tooling.
 The downside is that it needs another moving part, albeit a generally-useful one.
+An alternative, or a stepping stone, would be to do updates inline in the automation controller.

 ## Image metadata reflector